zhougy0717/Niwatori/README.md

 # Release Note

+## v0.6.2

+1. Re-arch all one-hand-mode handlers.
+Now they inherited from one base class.
+2. Remove support for extra actions.
+This once was designed for manipulating notification panels.
+Now you can use notification panel gesture to do that.
+3. Add switch for enabling/disabling triggering gesture.
+4. Bug fix.

 ## v0.6.1

 1. Add global triggering gesture for small screen mode.
 Now you can swipe on left or right edge to trigger small mode in any Activity window.